Peninsula Pathology Network newsletter

 Order communications study

-The Peninsula Diagnostic Networks (pathology and imaging) are running an NHS England‑funded feasibility study to improve referral and diagnostic request processes across Devon, Cornwall and the Isles of Scilly.
+The Peninsula Diagnostic Networks (pathology and imaging) are running an NHS England‑funded feasibility study to explore the potential for having a single shared order communications system for orders placed by referrers outside of the acute trusts, across Devon, Cornwall and the Isles of Scilly.

-With input from clinicians and administrative staff from GP practices, community services, mental health providers and independent providers, the project will explore how future solution may enable requests to be processed quickly and seamlessly within the patient record, avoiding additional workload or multiple system log-ins.
+With input from clinicians and administrative staff from GP practices, community services, mental health providers and independent providers, the project will explore how a future single shared solution may enable orders to be placed and routed to the correct provider and processed quickly and seamlessly within the patient record, avoiding additional workload or multiple system log-ins.

 We were thrilled that the network's careers outreach activity was shortlisted for an IBMS Award in the Public Engagement category.